 Their muscular tail is used for balance when hopping, and as another limb when moving about.
 They also use their tail when swimming; that’s right – kangaroos are good swimmers!
-They swim to avoid predators, and can use their forepaws to drown their pursuer.
+They swim to avoid predators, and can use their forepaws to drown pursuers.

 Kangaroos are famous for their forward-opening pouch, where the joey (baby kangaroo) develops and suckles.
-A female kangaroo is known as a ‘flyer’ or a ‘doe’ and a male kangaroo a ‘buck’ or a ‘boomer’ (hence the nickname of the Australian mens basketball team, the Boomers).
+A female kangaroo is known as a ‘flyer’ or a ‘doe’ and a male kangaroo a ‘buck’ or a ‘boomer’ (hence the nickname of the Australian men’s basketball team, the Boomers).
 They live in social groups called mobs.

 Where do kangaroos live?

 Red Kangaroos are found over most of arid Australia, preferring flat open plains.
 Eastern Greys are found from Cape York to Tasmania; Western Greys have an equally wide distribution, from Western Australia to Victoria (both species prefer denser vegetation).

 According to the IUCN Red List of Threatened Species, the Black Wallaroo, restricted to the sandstone country in the Northern Territory, is Near Threatened with extinction.
 The remainder of the species are widespread, common and considered of Least Concern.

 Like all marsupials, kangaroos have pouches where the joeys are reared, drinking milk from mammary glands.
 Females have one young annually, however they’re able to keep extra embryos in a dormant state (‘embryonic diapause’) until the first joey leaves the pouch.

 Kangaroos are most active between dusk and dawn, as they search for their favourite foods: grass, as well as leaves, ferns, flowers, fruit and moss.
 Like cattle, they regurgitate their food, chewing it twice before it passes through their chambered stomach.

-European settlement has been positive for several kangaroo species because of: the introduction of permanent water sources (bores, tanks and dams); the provision of pasture grasses; the extinction of Tasmanian tigers and the extermination of Dingoes across vast landscapes.
+European settlement has actually been positive for several kangaroo species because of: the introduction of permanent water sources (bores, tanks and dams); the provision of pasture grasses; the extinction of Tasmanian Tigers and the extermination of Dingoes across vast landscapes.

 What’s Bush Heritage doing?

-||Charles Darwin Reserve (WA), Carnarvon, Cravens Peak, Edgbaston and Ethabuka (Queensland), Naree (NSW), Bon Bon and Boolcoomatta (SA).|
+|Red Kangaroo||Charles Darwin Reserve (WA), Carnarvon, Pilungah, Edgbaston and Ethabuka (Queensland), Naree (NSW), Bon Bon and Boolcoomatta (SA).|

-||Carnarvon, Edg baston, Goonderoo and Yourka (Queensland), Brogo, Burrin Burrin, Naree, Scottsdale, Tarcutta (NSW), JC Griffin and Nardoo Hills (Vic) and Boolcoomatta (SA) at the edge of their range.|
+|Eastern Grey Kangaroo||Carnarvon, Edgbaston, Goonderoo and Yourka (Queensland), Brogo, Burrin Burrin, Naree, Scottsdale, Tarcutta (NSW), JC Griffin and Nardoo Hills (Vic) and Boolcoomatta (SA) at the edge of their range.|

-||Nardoo Hills (Vic), Charles Darwin Reserve and Eurardy (WA) Bon Bon and Boolcoomatta (SA).|
+|Western Grey Kangaroo||Nardoo Hills (Vic), Charles Darwin Reserve and Eurardy (WA) Bon Bon and Boolcoomatta (SA).|

-||Charles Darwin Reserve and Eurardy (WA), Yourka (Qld), Bon Bon and Boolcoomatta (SA).|
+|Common Wallaroo||Charles Darwin Reserve and Eurardy (WA), Yourka (Qld), Bon Bon and Boolcoomatta (SA).|